Gant (company): History

-Bernard Gantmacher arrived in New York City in 1907, a Jewish immigrant from Myropil, Ukraine.
+Bernard Gantmacher arrived in New York City in 1907, a Jewish immigrant of Russian Empire origin from Myropil.
 Gantmacher was employed at a garment factory sewing shirt collars and met his future wife, Rebecca Rose, a button and buttonhole specialist who worked for the same company.
 After Gantmacher's return from military service during World War I, the couple married and founded the Par-Ex Shirt Company with business partner Morris Shapiro.
 The company made shirts for brands including Brooks Brothers, J. Press and Manhattan.
 In 1927, the company was relocated to New Haven, Connecticut.
 In April 1949, the Gant label was launched.
 Following their father's death in 1955, Bernard's sons took over the company's operations.

 GANT dress shirts were known for their back-collar button, locker loop and box pleat.
 In the 1960s, Gant made the Yale co-op shirt exclusively for the store on the Yale University campus.
+Shirts from Gant and rival Sero were de rigueur for high-school and college-age males who could afford their premium price during the decade.
 In 1968, the Gant brothers sold the company to Consolidated Foods but remained with the company.
 In 1971, the company launched its first sportswear line and in 1974 launched its Rugger brand.
 In 1979, Gant became a subsidiary of apparel manufacturer The Palm Beach Company and ceased operations in New Haven.